violet4/violet4/README.md

 ### Hi there 👋

 I’m Violet Eldridge (she/her), a Software Engineer with industry experience building backend and full-stack systems from scratch since 2014.
 I’m passionate about FOSS, automation, and data.
-I hold a strong interest in computer networks, cybersecurity, relational databases, machine learning, and AI.
+I hold strong interests in a variety of topics including computer networks, cybersecurity, relational databases, machine learning, and AI.

 Leadership
 * Lead and local chair for an Employee Resource Group at Seagate Technology, 2022-2023